mauromaiorca/agents_LLM/MIAS/README.md

 <img src="docs/images/gui_manual_selection.png" width="700">

 and you are able to select and export both subset of the documents (exported as json files) and a list of keywords, that can be used for selection.
+It is possible through the "text" folder to visualize the text of the paper for a rapid check.

 ## Optional third parts